cedadev/cis/doc/statistics.rst

 Statistics Example
 ==================

-In this example, we perform a statistical comparison of Aeronet aerosol optical thickness at two wavele ngths.
+In this example, we perform a statistical comparison of Aeronet aerosol optical thickness at two wavelengths.
 The data we are using is shown in the following CIS plot commands and can be found at ``/group_workspaces/jasmin/cis/data``::